Luismi Quezada

-Luis Miguel Quezada Sánchez, also known as Luismi Quezada (born 11 February 1996), is a Spanish-born Dominican professional footballer who plays as either a left-back or a left winger for Japanese club, Tokushima Vortis and the Dominican Republic national team.
+Luis Miguel "Luismi" Quezada Sánchez (born 11 February 1996) is a professional footballer who plays as either a left-back or a left winger for Liga DF club Cibao.
+Born in Spain, he plays for the Dominican Republic national team.

 Club career

 Born in Madrid to a Dominican father, Quezada joined Real Madrid's youth setup in 2006, after representing UD San Sebastián de los Reyes and DAV Santa Ana.
 On 18 January 2015, while still a junior, he made his senior debut with the C-team by coming on as a late substitute for Philipp Lienhart in a 0–1 Tercera División away loss against CF Rayo Majadahonda.

 On 17 July 2015, after finishing his formation, Quezada was loaned to Segunda División B side UE Olot, for one year.
 Upon returning from loan, he was assigned to the reserves also in the third level.

 Quezada scored his first senior goal on 12 February 2017, netting the equalizer in a 2–1 home defeat of CF Fuenlabrada.
 He made his first team debut on 28 November, replacing fellow debutant Óscar Rodríguez in a 2–2 home draw against the same team, for the season's Copa del Rey.

 On 17 August 2018, Quezada was loaned to Segunda División side Córdoba CF for the campaign.
 On 2 September of the following year, he signed a permanent two-year deal with fellow league team Cádiz CF.

-In 2022, Quezada signed transfer to uzbekistani club, Surkhon Termez.
+In February 2022, Quezada joined Uzbekistani club Surkhon Termez, scouted by Spanish coach Ángel Lopez.

-On 10 January 2023, Quezada officially transfer to J2 club, Tokushima Vortis for upcoming 2023 season.
+On 8 January 2023, Quezada officially signed with J2 club, Tokushima Vortis for upcoming 2023 season.

+On 14 February 2024, during a live press conference at Estadio Cibao FC, Quezada officially signed with Cibao FC for the 2024 season.

+Career statistics

 International career

 On 9 October 2015, Quezada played the entire second half of a 0–6 non-FIFA friendly loss for the Dominican Republic senior national team against the Brazil Olympic team.